-- ▶ We obtained an understanding of the legal and regulatory frameworks that are applicable to the company and determined that the most significant are those that relate to the reporting framework (International Financial Reporting Standards, The Companies (Guernsey) Law, 2008, The Protection of Investors (Bailiwick of Guernsey) Law, 1987 as amended)) and the relevant direct tax regulation; - ▶ We understood how the company is complying with those frameworks by making enquiries of the directors and those responsible for compliance matters and corroborated this by reviewing correspondence between the company and the Guernsey Financial Services Commission and reviewing minutes of meetings of the Board of Directors.
-We gained an understanding of the Board's approach to governance, demonstrated by its review of the company's management accounts and capital adequacy, review of compliance reports and other internal control processes;
+- ▶ We obtained an understanding of the legal and regulatory frameworks that are applicable to the company and determined that the most significant are those that relate to the reporting framework (IFRS), The Companies (Guernsey) Law, 2008, The Protection of Investors (Bailiwick of Guernsey) Law, 2020 and the relevant direct tax regulation; - ▶ We understood how the company is complying with those frameworks by making enquiries of the directors and those responsible for compliance matters and corroborated this by reviewing correspondence between the company and the Guernsey Financial Services Commission and reviewing minutes of meetings of the Board of Directors.
+We gained an understanding of the Board's approach to governance, demonstrated by its review of the company's management accounts and capital adequacy, review of compliance reports and other internal control processes.